Muhammad-Hassan-Farooq/SE-Project-repo/README.md

 # Student-Marks-Reading [Project]
 - This project is for Cyprus international University, it is developed as web based|Application with using GitHub and agile development and management method - (Kanban Methodology).
-We have used [Asana] projected management tool for our team management and built-in Kanban board in [GitHub] for our task manaagement, we also synchronized GitHub with Asana linked and compacted using [Unito].
+We have used [Asana] projected management tool for our team management and built-in Kanban board in [GitHub] for our task management, we also synchronised GitHub with Asana linked and compacted using [Unito].

 - This project is of course Software Engineering | (CMPE314), JSON File Reading for student marks.